MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel.md

 1. In the Microsoft Azure "breadcrumb" menu, select **Home**.

-1. In the Search bar of the Azure portal, type "Log Analytics" and select the workspace created in Task 1.
+1. In the Search bar of the Azure portal, type *Workspace* and, under "Resources", select the workspace created in Task 1.

 1. Expand the *Settings* section in the navigation menu and select **Usage and estimated costs**.